MXP2095onetechguy/tkpaint/README.md

 # TKPaint

-Paint app

-install whatever you need from the requirments file with pip and then run the paint.pyw
+Paint app, this is the whole enviorment

+## Running
-To build, run the setup.py
+run the venv with the commandline

-Ya need the command line to run the setup.py and the pip, but no need the command line for the paint.pyw
+install pipreqs

+go to the tkpaint directory

+read the readme there and do what does it say, make sure to stay on the command line